USS Makin Island (LHD-8): 2014

 On 1 October 2014, during the early months of Operation Inherent Resolve, Makin Island was part of a naval task force in the northern Gulf with the 11th MEU embarked and engaged in active battle operations against ISIS.
 Shortly after take-off, an MV-22 lost power and dropped towards the water's surface, prompting two of the crew on board to bail out into the water.
 The pilot was ultimately able to regain control and land, while other aircraft, watercraft, and ships from the task force began search and rescue efforts.
 One of the two crewmembers was found.
 The other, a marine NCO, was eventually declared lost, and later determined to be the first American casualty of the operation.

 During the December 2014 US hostage rescue operation in Yemen, wounded hostages were flown to the ship for medical treatment while she was posted in the Gulf of Aden.

 2016

 In October 2016 Makin Island was deployed alongside the US Coast Guard to search for missing Chinese sailor Guo Chuan, who was attempting to break the world record for solo sailing from San Francisco to Shanghai.
-Makin Island reached his yacht, Qingdao China, on 27 October, but found her adrift with no sign of the sailor, roughly 620 mi northwest of Oahu, Hawaii.
+Makin Island reached his yacht, Qingdao China, on 27 October, but found her adrift with no sign of the sailor, roughly 620 mi northwest of Oʻahu, Hawaiʻi.
 After searching an area of 4600 sqmi without locating the missing sailor, Makin Island's crew recovered his personal items and left the yacht for later salvage.